neubot/neubot/doc/neubot.1.rst

   an IPv4 or an IPv6 address.
 This is of course constant within the test.

 **iteration (int)**
-  Index of this segment within the gloabal test.
-Currently 15 segments are downloaded during the dashtest.
+  Index of this segment within the test; currently 15 segments are downloaded during the dashtest.

 **platform (string)**